panditpooja/UTP_Ontologies/README.md

 You can load the OML files in **OML Rosetta** to run consistency checks and explore the ontology.

 ### Running SPARQL Queries
 Queries are provided under `/queries`.
-They can be executed with any standard SPARQL processor against the exported dataset.

 ---